-The tables below provide details of the aggregate remuneration of senior management and MRTs for Alcentra for the year ended 31 December 2018.
+The tables below provide details of the aggregate remuneration of senior management1 and MRTs for Alcentra for the year ended 31 December 2021.

-For completeness, this group of staff is limited to those considered to be Material Risk Takers.
-The remuneration amounts are presented on a gross basis, regardless of the time spent by BNY Mellon staff in respect of Alcentra to reflect the full reporting period.
-No new sign-on or severance payments were made during 2018.
+For completeness, this group of staff is limited to those identified as MRTs.
+The remuneration amounts are presented on a gross basis, regardless of the time spent by BNY Mellon staff in respect of the Alcentra businesses to reflect the full reporting period.

-Table 29: REM1 - Aggregate remuneration expenditure by business
+Table 27: REM1 - Aggregate remuneration expenditure by business

-This table shows the aggregate remuneration expenditure for MRTs in 2018 by business.
+This table shows the aggregate remuneration expenditure for MRTs by business in 2021.